Whoaa512/starred/README.md

 - [magnitudedev/browser-agent](https://github.com/magnitudedev/browser-agent) - Open-source, vision-first browser agent
 - [pinterest/querybook](https://github.com/pinterest/querybook) - Querybook is a Big Data Querying UI, combining collocated table metadata and a simple notebook interface.
 - [kern/filepizza](https://github.com/kern/filepizza) - :pizza: Peer-to-peer file transfers in your browser
-- [rivet-dev/agentos](https://github.com/rivet-dev/agentos) - agentOS is a portable open-source operating system for agents. ~6 ms coldstarts, 32x cheaper than sandboxes.
-Powered by WebAssembly and V8 isolates.
 - [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 - [herol3oy/austen](https://github.com/herol3oy/austen) - 📚 discover story relationships
 - [BrowserMCP/mcp](https://github.com/BrowserMCP/mcp) - Browser MCP is a Model Context Provider (MCP) server that allows AI applications to control your browser